Carnegie Microscopy Laboratory

 In the fall of 2014, a new Leica SP8 Laser Scanning Confocal Microscope came on line which was funded by a NSF-MRI grant to Larissa Williams, Matt Cote, Nancy Kleckner, and Travis Gould.

-As part of a STEM facilities upgrade, in summer 2018 the light and fluorescence microscopes from the Imaging Center were moved into the Advanced Microscopies Laboratory to create a true microscopy center.
+As part of a STEM facilities upgrade, in summer 2018, the light and fluorescence microscopes from the Imaging Center were moved into the laboratory to create a true microscopy center.

 We look forward to training our students on these up-to-date technologies and welcome the expanded opportunities for innovative teaching and research that the new instruments will bring!